stoubian/backbone.crossfilter/README.md

 });

 Here you instantiate the filter with a configuration JSON which has an array "attributs" with the attributes you want to look at.

+# Reference to the filter output
-Then, you instantiate the filtered collection with the method myBCfilter.getFilterCollection() wich return a Backbone collection, and you can do what you want with.
+Then, you instantiate the filtered collection with the method myBCfilter.getFilterCollection() wich return a Backbone collection,and you can do what you want with.
 For example, you can turn on the backbone comparator with one of your attributes and pass it to a view.

 var filteredCollection = myBCfilter.getFilterCollection();
 filteredCollection.comparator = 'attribute3';
 var myView = new View({collection: filteredCollection});

-// instanciation vues filtres
+# Accessing criterias' collections
 Now you have set your filter and have a reference to the filter output "filteredCollection", you have access to backbone collections of criterias with the method myBCfilter.access("attribute").
 It gives you a collection of all the choices possible within the category you want to look at.
 You will pass these collections to their views that you had already set up.

 var auteursVue    = new CriteriaView({collection: myBCfilter.access("attribute1")}),
 	genresVue     = new CriteriaView({collection: myBCfilter.access("attribute2")}),
-	editionsVue   = new CriteriaView({collection: myBCfilter.access("attribute3")}),
+	editionsVue   = new CriteriaView({collection: myBCfilter.access("attribute3")});

+# The Criteria model
 The Criteria model is build for you with this schema :

 var Criteria = Backbone.Model.extend({